When it comes to microphones, we usually have two choices.

 I don’t want to get into the technicalities of Condenser Microphones...

-...for that I have attached a video below, that explains all the technical aspects.
+...for that I have written a entire guide that explains all the technical aspects.

 A Condenser Microphone is a lightweight, small-size, sensitive microphone commonly used in Home and Professional Recording Studios.

 Go to Youtube and almost 95% of professionally recorded videos use Condenser Microphones.